 Looking to paint furniture a smooth finish?
 It’s so much easier than you think.
 Here are 7 tips for painting furniture without brush marks.

-Do you know the top questions I always get asked about painting a project like these bookcases or these thrift store makeovers?
+But all this painting talk got me thinking.
+Do you know the top questions I always get asked about painting a project like this round white table in the picture above that I got at a thrift store or these thrift store makeovers?

 - How did I get the finish so smooth?